 As international media productions go, the first Survivor Palau was big.
-It needed location scouts, fixer services, permits, talent, crew, camera assets, camera rentals, customs clearence, vehicles, accomodations….
+It needed location scouts, fixer services, permits, talent, crew, camera assets, camera rentals, customs clearence, vehicles and accommodations.
 All things the production team needed to know about BEFORE they got off the plane for the production shoot.

 Even small scale productions need these things so it’s important to not underestimate the value of a local fixer.

-This is where having an experienced and well connected local crew can save you time and money, ensuring you get what you need to deliver your project on budget and on time.
+This is where having an experienced and well connected local crew can save you time and money.
+We can ensure you get what you need to deliver your project on budget and on time.

 Remove the stress of production

-A location shoot doesn’t have to be stressful, it shouldn’t be stressful if you have done your research and found the right guys on the ground to get things done for you.
-If things for whatever reason don’t pan out, and sometimes no amount of research will stop it, it’s good to have people there that are focused and can still deliver if the Gods of fate are not smiling.
+A location shoot doesn’t have to be stressful.
+It shouldn’t be stressful with research and finding the right guys on the ground to get things done for you.
+If things for whatever reason don’t pan out, and sometimes no amount of research will stop it, it’s good to have people there that are focused and can still deliver.

 Pooling your resources is important.
 Having what you need a phone call away is something that only a well connected and experienced fixer can provide.
 After all, it’s not what you know it’s who you know.
-No amount of years filming for this or that company will enable you to get an interview with the President or find you the village elder that can deliver the story clinching quotes.
+No amount of years filming will enable you to get an interview with the President at short notice or find you the village elder that can deliver the story clinching quotes.

 Get the best fixer services with the Lightning Strike Team in Palau

 Lightning Strike Media Productions has at it’s disposal an accumilation of decades of media production, journalism and living in Palau experience.
 If you are a Producer, DP, camaraman or one man production unit, you should let us help you realise your production goals.
 We work closely with the Government and NGOs on a variety of projects so have great contacts and experience where it matters.
 No other company can provide the same level of fixer services in Palau.
 See this post for more information, or see out webpage here.